dfgordon/tree-sitter-applesoft/README.md

 Parsing Files
 -------------

 A simple way to parse a file, e.g., to error check it, is with [Node.js](https://nodejs.org/en/).
-The following has been tested with node 12.14.1.
-First install the following modules by navigating to your node project folder and typing:
+The following has been tested with node 14.16.0.
+First install the necessary modules by navigating to your node project folder and typing:
 ```
-npm install tree-sitter@0.17
+npm install tree-sitter
 npm install tree-sitter-applesoft
 ```
 Here is a short test program (with deliberate error in the BASIC):